wmatyjewicz/rascal/README.md

 Requirements:

-* Rust built from the HEAD of the git repository, in particular:
+* Rust built from the HEAD of the master branch, in particular:
   * the compiler: `rustc`
   * LLVM bindings module: `$RUST_DIR/src/librustc/lib/llvm.rs`
   * LLVM library for Rust: